 Hello, Peek-a-Boo fans!
 It’s Kelly again, from Handmade Boy.
 Have you seen the cute piping details on the latest Peek-a-Boo Pattern release, the Beachcomber Shorts?
 Being the detail freak I am, I LOVE it!
-There was once a time that piping intimidated me.
-But, I’ve learned some tricks over the years and it no longer freaks me out.
+There was once a time that sewing piping intimidated me.
+But, I’ve learned some tricks over the years and sewing piping no longer freaks me out.
 And today, I’m going to share my tricks with you!
-Today, you will concur the piping!
+Today, you will concur making piping and sewing piping!
 Are you ready?

 Piping can be a fun way to add some interest to your finished product, especially for boy clothes!
 I mean, girls have ruffles, lace and ribbons and trims, and boys, well let’s just agree that we don’t usually find ruffles and lace on boy clothes.
 However, we can definitely add piping!
 And what better way to make it even more unique, than to make our own!